applejag/Newtonsoft.Json-for-Unity.Converters/Doc/Compatability-table.md

     or infinite recursions.

 4. ❌<a name="footnote-4"></a> Type directly or indirectly contains reference to the NativeArray or NativeSlice types.
-Deserializing these types may cause imminent memory leaks.
+Deserializing these types will cause imminent memory leaks and so deserializing (writing JSON) using these types are therefore highly discouraged.

 5. ❔<a name="footnote-5"></a> Serializing this type has not been tested nor proven to work.
 It is fully possible they work alright, but be wary.